Hashish—A Short History

 By 1840, a French doctor, Louis Aubert-Roche, who had spent part of his life in Egypt, was using hashish in the treatment of disease.
 A few years later, literary figures in Paris, like Charles Baudelaire and Victor Hugo, were experimenting with hashish.
 For five years, several well-known writers and one doctor studied the effects of the drug.
 The doctor, Jacques Joseph Moreau de Tours, was a friend of Aubert-Roche.
 He made extensive studies on the use of hashish on animals and humans and decided it would be a good treatment for a psychiatric practice.
 Other doctors soon followed these examples.
 Shipments of hashish to Europe increased.

-During the second half of the nineteenth century, cannabis and hashish continued to grow in popularity, with only a few practitioners warning about possible danger associated with its use.
+During the second half of the nineteenth century, cannabis and hashish continued to grow in popularity, with only a few practitioners warning about the possible danger associated with its use.

 Pharmaceutical companies in Europe and finally the US began to manufacture various preparations of cannabis, including extracts and tinctures.
 Patent medicines began to contain these preparations.